CodingKoopa/comet-observatory/docs/Install.md

 # systemctl enable --now NetworkManager.service
 ```
 13. Setup an internet connection with NetworkManager in your hopefully now pretty-much functioning desktop environment.
+14. Setup a Kwallet without GPG.
-14. Re-run both setups to finish off what couldn't be done before.
+15. Re-run both setups to finish off what couldn't be done before.
-15. Install the [Firefox config](../../config/firefox.js) to your new Firefox user profile.
+16. Install the [Firefox config](../../config/firefox.js) to your new Firefox user profile.